DigitalCen/Centio-bot/README.md

- > Centio-bot is a multi-functional bot designed for various tasks, including file conversion, downloads, games, group management, image processing, and more.
+ > Centio-bot is a multi-functional bot by Excel Ottuah Recoded by Digitalcen , designed for various tasks, including file conversion, downloads, games, group management, image processing, and more.
 It is built to be easily deployable (free deployment) and customizable, making it a great tool for any community or personal use.